georgefrick/InternetButtonWebHook/README.md

 ## Serial Output
 To use the Serial output, have your internet button connected via usb and type 'particle serial monitor'.

+## Soundboard API
+If you setup the Discord Sound Board from Darkside, you can hit /v2/api-docs to see the full available api.
+For example: http://localhost:8080/v2/api-docs